Those born in March are blessed with the calm, serene, and majestic Aquamarine as their birthstone.

-They are sensitive to the needs and emotions of others.
-They are trustworthy and appreciative, they never forget to return the kindness.
+But they also are sensitive to the needs and emotions of others, are trustworthy and appreciative, and never forget to return kindness.

-They are easily angered and can be revengeful.
-They often tend to make hasty decisions in choosing a partner.
+They are easily angered and can be revengeful, often tend to make hasty decisions in choosing a partner.

-Aquamarine is often light-colored and transparent.
+Aquamarine is often of light color and transparent.
 Its colors range from blue-green to deep blue to greenish blue.
 The color becomes more intense in larger stones.